 - We introduced a new setting in Node Security, you can now configure Monitoring Permissions separately from Transport Permissions.
 Immediately after this change, we granted all users that had Transport Permissions on an environment the Monitoring Permissions there as well.
 From now on, a Technical Contact can configure these settings for everyone in the team separately.
 While we introduced this setting, we revisited the layout of the Node Security screen, you now have a simpler interface to change the permissions en each environment.

 March 9th, 2017

-We fixed the issue in which completing a sprint from the Stories page wouldn’t properly update the UI.
+- We fixed an issue in which completing a Sprint from the Stories page wouldn’t properly update the UI.

 February 21st, 2017

 - We added the View App and Edit App buttons.
 The View App button brings you to the deployment URL of your Free App, or, if you have test, acceptance, and production environments, it lets you choose between these environments using a drop-down menu.
 The Edit App button will launch the Desktop Modeler if you have it installed; if you are part of the partner group testing the Web Modeler, then you’ll have the choice to directly open your app in the WM.

 - We redesigned the interface.
 The new look sports light colors and a responsive layout.
 Menu items pertaining to your apps have been moved from the top to the left-hand side.
 Users with permissions to access restricted parts of the Mendix App Platform can navigate there using the Profile menu, which opens when you click your avatar in the top-right corner of the screen.